MacBook Pro 2021 vs. MacBook Air 2020: New M1 chips complicate your laptop choice

 The bigger screen covers even more of the top panel, with thinner bezels.
 So thin, in fact, that the webcam has been reduced to a notch, cutting into the display itself, much like on an iPhone.
 So far, I've heard mixed reactions to that, but I think the better 1080p-resolution webcam more than makes up for it.
 I've used the 1080p webcams in the 27-inch iMac and newer 24-inch iMac, and it makes a huge difference in video meetings.

 Keep in mind these shopping notes are based on the on-paper specs for the new MacBooks, plus my long experience testing and reviewing MacBooks, which goes back to the very first MacBook Pro in 2006 and the first MacBook Air in 2008.
-I'm sure to have additional notes once I get to try these systems out in person, and I'm especially interested in whether the increased size and weight will feel like a burden.
+For more in-depth notes, make sure to check out my review of the 14-inch MacBook Pro.

 Just about everything I said about the 14-inch MacBook Pro applies here as well.
 The two devices are remarkably similar, and you get both with either the M1 Pro or the M1 Max.
 Both also share the same heat pipe cooling system.
 New ports?
 The same.
 Notch-based 1080 camera?
 Same.
 No more Touch Bar?
 Same.
 The main difference, spec-wise, is that the 14-inch starts with some less powerful M1 options, with a base of eight CPU and 14 GPU cores.
 The 16-inch starts with 10 CPU and 16 GPU cores in its version of the M1 Pro.
 Both support up to the 10 CPU and 32 GPU cores version of the M1 Max chip.